Dreamtime (The Cult album): CD bonus tracks

 The full album was later released in France, packaged with the live album Dreamtime live at the Lyceum.

 The Japanese LP features a photo of the band on the front cover, instead of the original artwork.

 When remastered and reissued on CD in 1996, only the 10 original songs were included.

-On the original Canadian vinyl pressing, the track listing is re-arranged for unknown reasons:
+On the original Canadian vinyl pressing and cassette, the track listing is re-arranged for unknown reasons: